microsoft/azure-health-data-services-toolkit/README.md

   - **Channel:** Used to output data in a pipeline to an external system actor (ESA).
 This is usually an Azure service (like Storage, Event Hub, and/or Service Bus).
   - **Binding:** The target service for a custom operation (usually a FHIR service).
 This can be null for custom operations that don't need to have a destination.

-For more information, read [the feature guide here](./docs/features.md).
+For more information, read [the concept guide here](./docs/concepts.md).

 ## Resources